Freight Shipping from Los Angeles to Houston

 How much does it cost to ship freight from Los Angeles to Houston?

-Full truckload (FTL) rates from Los Angeles, CA to Houston, TX currently range from $3,831-$4,722 for a standard dry van load over the 1,782-mile route.
+Full truckload (FTL) rates from Los Angeles, CA to Houston, TX currently range $3,831-$4,722 (roughly $2.16-$2.67 per mile over 1,782 miles).
 LTL shipments typically cost $1,180-$1,915 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Los Angeles to Houston?